How to Find & Sign Up for Affiliate Programs in Your Niche

-- Ecommerce Stores - Any store where customers "check out" on your site and pay you for the products or services they buy.
+- eCommerce Stores - Any store where customers "checkout" on the site where products or services are listed for sale.

-- Affiliate Product Stores - A store where customers learn about products but can't actually purchase them.
+- Affiliate Product Sites - A website where customers learn about products but can't actually purchase them.
 Instead, customers click a button/link (which contains affiliate tracking code) that takes them to a different website to actually purchase the products/services.

 How Affiliate Marketing Works

 If you choose to become an affiliate for another retailer, you won't actually buy any products (aka inventory) from a supplier & then resell them to customers.
 Your site will just be an informational site where customers can find & learn about products.
 If they want to purchase a product, they'll click a link (which contains a nifty "tracking code") and be taken to the retailer's site to actually make the purchase.
 And, when a customer you send to their site buys something (which is easily tracked thanks to that "tracking code"), you earn an affiliate commission.

 The beautiful part about being an affiliate is that you never deal with customers or payments or processing orders.
 The retailer gets to do all that.
 You just send potential customers their way (completely "washing your hands of them") and collect your commission check each month.
 No replying to customer inquiries.
 No collecting payments.
 No processing orders.
 No dealing with follow-up questions/issues from customers.
 Your affiliate commission percentage will no-doubt be less than your profit-margin would be as a reseller (someone who buys & then resells products), but your site will be much easier to run.

 Affiliate Terms to Know & Things to Consider